thinhpham/aws-tools/README.md

 ## Notes
 * Requires Python
-* Make sure you've configured the "config" and "credentials" files before using these scripts.
-Check for the existence of the ".aws" folder if you're not sure
-* The ".aws" folder can be created either manually or by using "aws configure".
-It can be located in the following locations
+* Make sure you've configured your credentials and default region before using these scripts.
+Check for the existence of the ".aws" folder if you're not sure.
+The folder can be located in the following locations:
     * On Linux/Mac: ~/.aws
     * On Windows: %USERPROFILE%\\.aws (Normally C:\\Users\\USERNAME\\.aws)
-* "aws configure" requires the [AWS Command Line Interface](https://aws.amazon.com/cli)
+* You can create the ".aws" folder either manually or automatically by using the [AWS Command Line Interface](https://aws.amazon.com/cli)'s interactive "configure" command
-* Below is an example of both the "config" and "credentials" files if you want to create them manually
+* Below is an example of both the "config" and "credentials" files inside the ".aws" folder if you want to create them manually
     * ~/.aws/config
         ```ini
         [default]